-Before you host your next party, pause to consider that almost 30 people every day die in motor vehicle crashes that involve an alcohol-impaired driver.
-Both party hosts and attendees have a responsibility when it comes to safe consumption of alcohol at parties.
+Before you host your next party, pause to consider that nearly 30 people every day die in motor vehicle crashes that involve an alcohol-impaired driver.
+Party hosts and attendees have a responsibility when it comes to safe consumption of alcohol at parties.

 - When guests arrive, check to make sure everyone has a sober driver to get them home after the party.

-- Prepare your favorite mocktail recipes, and offer plenty of alcohol-free drinks.
+- Prepare your favorite holiday mocktail recipes, and offer plenty of alcohol-free drinks.
 (See our summer mocktails here.)

 - Stop serving alcohol before the party is scheduled to end.

-- Provide high-protein foods such as cheeses, meats, cold cuts, cheese fondues, cheese balls or devilled eggs.
+- Provide high-protein foods such as cheeses, meats, cold cuts, cheese fondues, cheese balls or deviled eggs.

-- Avoid too many pretzels, chips or other salty snacks.
+- Avoid serving too many pretzels, chips or other salty snacks.